eXponential FAmily Dynamical Systems (XFADS): Large-scale nonlinear Gaussian state-space modeling: Method

-so that $\vK \in \reals^{L \times r}$ with $r = r_{\alpha} + r_{\beta}$ -- the low-rank structure of the natural parameter updates will be key to efficiently evaluating the ELBO.
-In practice, this might be handled by a simple inference network such as,
+where $\vK \in \reals^{L \times r}$ if $r = r_{\alpha} + r_{\beta}$ and $\vk \in \reals^L$.
+The low-rank structure of the natural parameter updates will be a key component to develop an efficient approximate message passing algorithm for obtaining sufficient statistics of the approximate posterior and evaluating the ELBO.
+Analogous to the inference network description~\eqref{main:eq:deepSSMinfNetwork}, a differentiable architecture producing $\localNatural_{1:T}$ and $\backwardNatural_{1:T}$ could be,

-effectively mapping $\vy_{1:T} \mapsto (\localNatural_{1:T}, \backwardNatural_{1:T})$.
-The case where $\vy_t$ is not observed is handled by setting $\localNatural_t = \boldzero$ as a result of having built the inference networks around the natural parameterization of the variational approximation.
-In addition to seamlessly handling missing data, segmenting the local and backward encoders potentially reduces the dimensionality of the domain of the backward encoder for $L < N$.
+which overall defines the map $\vy_{1:T} \mapsto (\localNatural_{1:T}, \backwardNatural_{1:T})$.
+In addition, the separation of local and backward encoders can reduce the complexity of the backward encoder for $L < N$.
+Those familiar with sequential Monte-Carlo (SMC) methods~\cite{doucet_nonlinear_book_2014} can view the backward encoder similar to twisting functions used to combine future information with filtered state beliefs to produce smoothing approximations~\cite{whiteley2014twisted, lawson2022sixo}.

-Design of these inference networks still brings many questions and opens up a zoo of interesting possibilities.
-For example, the observations may not be directly tied to all of the latent variables; these \textit{unread} latent variables can act as a soft regularizer -- making it possible to capture higher dimensional dynamical phenomena without directly influencing the likelihood.
-In that case, we also face design decisions such as whether or not to update those unread variables directly from the data.
-While such design choices can increase the gap between the ELBO and log-marginal likelihood, the additional structure imposed has the potential to ameliorate the difficulty of learning a suitable generative model.

-While this makes it possible to draw samples, $\vz_{1:T}^s$, evaluate the ELBO, and jointly train the generative model/inference networks -- the ELBO can be further manipulated to arrive at an expression that does not require stochastic evaluations of the expected KL.

-\textbf{The filtering distribution under pseudo observations.} How can we obtain differentiable approximations to the filtering distribution under the pseudo observations?
-A straightforward approach is to consider a single pass through the pseudo observations forward in time to produce a series of approximations to the filtering and predictive distributions by propagating approximate messages recursively as follows:

-In the case the dynamics were linear and Gaussian, step (i) can be performed exactly; when the dynamics are nonlinear, a Monte-Carlo sample approximation is necessary.
-However, owing to design of the inference networks, step (ii) can be carried out exactly.

-\textbf{Exploiting sample approximation structure.} To determine parameters of $\bar{q}_{t\mid T}$ fulfilling (i), we can appeal to the moment matching property of the reverse KL, which has an analytic solution, and use a Monte-Carlo estimate.
-For a variational Gaussian approximation, a sample approximations of the mean, $\bar{\vm}_t$, and covariance, $\bar{\vP}_t$ are,
+\textbf{Exploiting structure for efficient filtering.} A benefit of using the forward KL to design a variational analogue to the exact Bayesian predict step is immediate access to the fixed point solution.
+While nonlinear specification of the latent dynamical system make the expectation of Eq.~\eqref{main:eq:variationalFilteringStepOne} intractable, using the reparameterization trick with $\vz_{t-1}^s \sim \pi(\vz_{t-1})$, gives the approximation,

+where $S$ is the total number of samples.
+Converting this finite sample estimate from mean parameter coordinates to a mean/covariance representation, we get that,